frolovilya/FastHistogram/README.md

 # FastHistogram

 GPU-based image RGBL histogram calculation and rendering.
+Uses Metal to calculate and draw high-FPS histograms.

 ## What's RGBL Histogram?
-RGBL histograms shows Red, Green, Blue and Luminocity channels bar chart for an image.
+RGBL histogram shows Red, Green, Blue and Luminocity channels bar chart for an image.
 Bar height represents a count of pixels on an image with a corresponding color or luminocity.

 Pixel colors inside the sRGB color space are not linear, but with `gamma=2.4` coefficient applied.